 - Price: Free

-- Accommodation Nearby: You can rent an apartment in the city centre to not miss a thing.
+- Accommodation Nearby: You can rent an apartment in Barcelona to not miss a thing.

 Let's discover the Annual Poble Sec Neighbourhood Celebrations